cloudevents/spec/cloudevents/extensions/loglevel.md

-In addition to defining the extension attributes, this document defines the concept of [Log Level Bindings](#Log Level Bindings) - a standard way to map well-known log level names from different langaunges and frameworks onto the `loglevelname` and `loglevelnum` values defined in this spec.
+In addition to defining the extension attributes, this document defines the concept of [Log Level Bindings](#Log Level Bindings) - a standard way to map well-known log level names from different languages and frameworks onto the `loglevelname` and `loglevelnum` values defined in this spec.

 ## Attributes